trycourier/courier-ios/Docs/PushNotifications.md

 }
 ```

-&emsp;
+1. In your `AppDelegate`, add `import Courier_iOS`

-1. Change your `AppDelegate` to extend the `CourierDelegate` and add `import Courier` to the top of your `AppDelegate` file
+2. Change your `AppDelegate` to extend the `CourierDelegate`
-    - This automatically syncs APNS tokens to Courier
+ * This adds simple functions to handle push notification delivery and clicks
-2. Enable the "Push Notifications" capability
+ * This automatically sync APNS tokens to Courier

 &emsp;